Tomasvdv/Multi-agent-systems/README.md

 ### Results
 The results for the experiments are shown in the barplots below.
-These are the results (from top to bottom respectively) for the experiments on the amount of epochs a plane is allowed to live, the confirmation threshold (i.e. by how many turrets a plane must be marked as 'enemy' before being shot at) and the message fail probability.
+These are the results (from top to bottom respectively) for the experiments on the amount of epochs a plane is allowed to live, the confirmation threshold (i.e. by how many turrets a plane must be marked as 'enemy' before being shot at) and the message fail probability (the probability that sending a message fails, e.g. because the message was lost or corrupted).
+The legend positioned on the right side of the barplots first lists the used protocol (A1 or TCP) and then the type of plane.
+The results are given in the amount of shot down planes over the amount of planes that were in range of a turret.
 <p align="center">
   <img width="500" height="300" src="/img/epochs.png">
 </p>